2nd CFP -- note the 15 September deadline.

 The guiding hypothesis of this Roundtable is that if new readings of Capital are called for, then it is new readers who will produce them.

 Therefore, we are calling for applications from scholars interested in approaching Marx’s magnum opus with fresh eyes, willing to open it to the first page and read it through to the end without knowing what they might find.
 Applicants need not be experts in Marx or in Marxism.
 Applicants must, however, specialize in some area of social or political philosophy.
 Applicants must also be interested in teaching and learning from their fellows, and in nurturing wide-ranging and diverse inquiries into the history of political thought.

 If selected for participation, applicants will deliver a written, roundtable-style presentation on a specific part or theme of the text.
 Your approach to the text might be driven by historical or contemporary concerns, and it might issue from an interest in a theme or a figure (be it Aristotle or Foucault).
 Whatever your approach, however, your presentation must centrally investigate some aspect of the text of Capital.
 Spaces are very limited.

 Applicants should send the following materials as email attachments (.doc/.rtf/.pdf) to email@example.com by September 15, 2010:

-- One page statement of interest in the Roundtable.
-(Please include a discussion of the topics you would be willing to explore in a roundtable presentation.
-Please also discuss the projected significance of participation for your research and/or teaching.)
+• One page statement of interest, including a discussion of a) the topics you wish to explore in a roundtable presentation, and b) the projected significance of participation for your research and/or teaching.